BMAnderson1913/disney-villains-api/README.md

 # Disney Villain API

-In this two part exrcise you are tasked with create a REST API for accessing Disney Villain data, complete with test suite.
+In this two part exercise you are tasked with create a REST API for accessing Disney Villain data, complete with test suite.

 ## Part One